Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Materials

-Participants were provided with pre-experiment instructions to ensure adequate rest and avoid substances that could impact their performance.
-These instructions, given 24 hours prior to the experiment, included maintaining regular sleep patterns, abstaining from alcohol, and refraining from caffeine intake.
 Upon arrival, participants provided written informed consent and then participated in a 30-minute training session.
 This session covered the experimental procedure, vehicle operation, cognitive tasks, and subjective questionnaires.
 Before commencing the experimental drives, physiological sensors were fitted and calibrated.
-After each drive, participants completed questionnaires to assess their cognitive load using the NASA Task Load Index (NASA-TLX) \cite{hart1988development} (ranging from 1 to 20) and drowsiness level using the Karolinska Sleepiness Scale (KSS) \cite{aakerstedt1990subjective} (ranging from 1 to 10).
-The total experiment duration for each participant was approximately 3 hours, with about 1.5 hours dedicated to driving.
+After each drive, participants completed questionnaires to assess their cognitive load using the NASA Task Load Index (NASA-TLX) \cite{hart1988development} (ranging from 1 to 20) and drowsiness level using the Karolinska Sleepiness Scale (KSS) \cite{aakerstedt1990subjective} (ranging from 1 to 10), which served as the ground truth for cognitive load and drowsiness.
 This study was approved by the Human and Artefacts Research Ethics Committee at the Hong Kong University of Science and Technology (protocol number: HREP-2023-0199).